bhagerty/spacy-course/chapters/en/chapter1.md

 ### Step 2

 - Use `spacy.blank` to create the English `nlp` object.
-- Process the text and instantiate a `Doc` object in the variable `doc`.
+- Use 'nlp' to process the text and instantiate a `Doc` object in the variable `doc`.
 - Create a slice of the `Doc` for the tokens "tree kangaroos" and "tree kangaroos and narwhals".